kirilklein/Applied_Statistics/README.md

 # Applied_Statistics

-Includes projects and solutions of problems
+Includes projects and solutions of problems for the applied statistics course 2020/2021 at KU.